Tauranga Womens Indoor Hockey Team

 3m defensive distance from a free push / travelling into circle

-Players aren't able to push the ball directly into an opponent (this is dangerous and often referred to as 'drilling'
+Players aren't able to push the ball directly into an opponent (this is dangerous and referred to as 'drilling'

 Players aren't allowed to have four points touching the ground; for example, two feet and a hand on the stick is ok, but, two feet a stick and a knee is not ok